Mission & History

 Government Relations: IACLEA members provide their expertise to federal, state, and local lawmakers, policymakers, and federal administration representatives.
 As experts in campus public safety, we strive to ensure policy at all levels helps us keep our officers and communities safe.

-Communications & Publications: The Association's Campus Law Enforcement Journal is the premier professional publication for campus public safety officials.
-Newsletters, news clippings service, and other online communications vehicles provide continuous Association and professional information to our members.
+Communications & Publications: The Association's quarterly Campus Law Enforcement Journal is the premier professional publication for campus public safety officials.
+The Bulletin is a weekly newsletters distributed to members on Wednesdays.
+Please also visit our Newsroom on our website for the latest updates.
 IACLEA is active on social media to inform our members and share their achievements.
 And Association leaders are frequently quoted in the media.